Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Introduction

 \section{Introduction}

-Diffusion models (DMs) have shown great success in generating high-quality images~\citep{song2019generative,ho2020denoising,dhariwal2021diffusion}, conditioning on user inputs such as text snippets~\citep{rombach2022sd, nichol2021glide, ramesh2022dalle2, kim2022diffusionclip, ho2021classifierfree}, reference images~\citep{meng2021sdedit} or enriched text~\citep{ge2023expressive}.
-A critical feature of the current DMs is the ease of extending and fine-tuning (e.g., using ControlNet~\citep{zhang2023adding} or LoRA~\citep{hu2021lora}).
-The strong capability in image quality and the easy-to-extend feature of DMs result in a vast community of non-industrial/non-academic users fine-tuning the base DMs to generate images of specific styles or specializing certain characters of interest~\footnote{To date there are about 7K user-generated DMs checkpoints and about 68K LoRAs available on Civitai: \url{https://civitai.com/}.}.
-This gives us access to an extensive collection of fine-tuned DMs with similar model architectures but diverse contents and styles.\looseness=-1
+Diffusion models (DMs) have shown great success in generating high-quality images~\cite{song2019generative,ho2020denoising,dhariwal2021diffusion}, conditioning on user inputs such as text snippets~\cite{rombach2022high, nichol2021glide, ramesh2022hierarchical, kim2022diffusionclip, ho2021classifierfree}, reference images~\cite{meng2021sdedit} or enriched text~\cite{ge2023expressive}.
+A critical feature of the current DMs is the ease of extending and fine-tuning (e.g., ControlNet~\cite{zhang2023adding} or LoRA~\cite{hu2021lora}).
+The strong capability in image quality and the easy-to-extend feature of DMs result in a vast community of non-industrial/non-academic users fine-tuning the base DMs to generate images of specific styles or specializing certain characters of interest~\footnote{To date, there are about 8K user-generated DM checkpoints and about 100K LoRAs available on Civitai: \url{https://civitai.com/}.}.
+This gives us access to a vast collection of fine-tuned DMs with similar model architectures but diverse contents and styles.\looseness=-1

-Recent work has focused on studying the conceptual/semantic meaning of various components of a DM to interpret its behaviors for controlling the generation process. \citet{jeong2023training} show that the essential structure information of the generated images is encoded in the self-attention component in the DM's U-net vision transformer. \citet{tumanyan2023plug} utilize such an observation to generate new images based on the reference image and additional text prompts while keeping the spatial information. \citet{kwon2022diffusion} disentangle the content and style information representations in a DM and apply a series of losses to guide an image translation process to manipulate the generated results. \citet{liew2022magicmix} mix input semantic concepts by injecting conditioned prompts into the diffusion process and generate images of a blended concept given the prompts. \looseness=-1
+Recent work has focused on studying the conceptual/semantic meaning of various components of a DM to interpret its behaviors for controlling the generation process.
+Jeong \etal~\cite{jeong2023training} show that the essential structure information of the generated images is encoded in the self-attention component in the DM's U-net vision transformer.
+Tumanyan \etal~\cite{tumanyan2023plug} utilize such an observation to generate new images based on the reference image and additional text prompts while keeping the spatial information.
+Kwon and Ye~\cite{kwon2022diffusion} disentangle the content and style information representations in a DM and apply a series of losses to guide an image translation process to manipulate the generated results.
+Liew \etal~\cite{liew2022magicmix} mix input semantic concepts by injecting conditioned prompts into the diffusion process and generate images of a blended concept given the prompts. \looseness=-1